osadl/OSLOC/README.md

 Licensed under CC0-1.0.

-To the extent possible under law, the person who associated CC0-1.0 with OSSLCC has waived all copyright and related or neighboring rights to OSSLCC.
+To the extent possible under law, the person who associated CC0-1.0 with OSLOC has waived all copyright and related or neighboring rights to OSLOC.

 For the original license text see [http://creativecommons.org/publicdomain/zero/1.0/](http://creativecommons.org/publicdomain/zero/1.0/).